 Indigenous Peoples Day of Wellness Grants

-About the Grants • Grant Criteria • Deadline • How to Apply • Who Can Apply? • When Should My Event Take Place? • How the Funds Can be Used • Community Stories
+About the Grants • Grant Criteria • Who Can Apply? • When Should My Event Take Place? • How the Funds Can be Used • Community Stories

 About the Grants

 As a wellness organization, it's important that we continue to build on our strengths and resiliency through wholistic wellness programs and initiatives.
-With this in mind, the FNHA is pleased to launch the 2022 Indigenous Peoples Day of Wellness grant cycle to honour and celebrate First Nations people.
+With this in mind, the FNHA is pleased to continue to support community-based wellness initiatives, gatherings and events through the Indigenous Peoples Day of Wellness grant cycle to honour and celebrate First Nations people.

 These wellness events are intended to celebrate culture, resilience and community wellness.